nickibaldwin/book_app/README.md

     Actual time needed to complete: 1 hour

-6. Number and name of feature: Heroku Deployment - debug to get deployed - Thank Chance!
+6. Number and name of feature: CSS Styling (lab 11 re-submit)

-    Estimate of time needed to complete: 45 minutes
+    Estimate of time needed to complete: 1 hour

     Start time: 2pm